wintwoo/llama-recipes/tutorial.md

     *Note: Full fine tuning Llama-2-7b-chat-hf with 8 x L4 GPUs using bf16 datatype takes approx. 10 min to complete.
 The training dataset is a small subset of [samsum on HF](https://huggingface.co/datasets/samsum)*

     ** Interested in finetuning the entire dataset? modify the [datasets.py script](https://github.com/saltysoup/llama-recipes/blob/main/examples/llama_recipes/configs/datasets.py) to use `train_split: str = "train"` **

+9. Once the job is complete, Slurm will automatically create a new file (slurm-1.out) with contents from the training node's stdout/stderr output.

 ### Getting started with inferencing